 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
 Plagiarism are include passing off another paper as the author own paper, copying or paraphrasing substantial parts of another paper (without attribution) and claiming results from research conducted by others.
 Plagiarism constitutes unethical publishing behavior and is unacceptable.
 Plagiarism detected works will be banned for further publication procedure.

 The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.
 All sources of financial support for the project should be disclosed.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 Duties of the Editorial Board

-JLI is committed to objective and fair double-blind peer-review to prevent any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
-JLI chooses reviewers based on their expertise (whose most closely matches the topic of the paper).
+JRKPL is committed to objective and fair double-blind peer-review to prevent any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
+JRKPL chooses reviewers based on their expertise (whose most closely matches the topic of the paper).
 At least 2 reviewers are invited to evaluate a manuscript.
 In cases of controversy or disagreement regarding the merits of the work, an additional review will be solicited.
-The JLI editor mediates all interaction between authors and reviewers, and the review esults owned by JLI.
+The JRKPL editor mediates all interaction between authors and reviewers, and the review esults owned by JRKPL.